Setup Global Replication

 true);

-If successfull, you should see an output similar to below.
+If successful, you should see an output similar to below.

 +-----------------------------------------------------------------------------------------------------------------------------------------+